NEWAdvanced Sprint Backlog & Agile Reporting is live.Explore

 Conclusion

-Irrespective of your project methodology – Agile Scrum, Kanban or waterfall, project breakdown is a must.
+Irrespective of your project methodology – Agile Scrum, Kanban, or waterfall, project breakdown is a must.

-All methodologies include end to end task management.
-Yes, terminologies vary from milestones to sprint, to tasks to stories etc. but the foundation remains the same.
+All methodologies include end-to-end task management.
+Yes, terminologies vary from milestones to sprint, to tasks to stories, etc. but the foundation remains the same.

 The key is to manage the simple things effectively to enable effective results!